ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/scenario_rename_vm.rst

     * Ansible 2.5 or later must be installed.

-    * The Python module ``Pyvmomi`` must be installed on the Ansible control node (or Target host if not executing against localhost).

-    * We recommend installing the latest version with pip: ``pip install Pyvmomi`` (as the OS packages are usually out of date and incompatible).

 * Hardware

-    * At least one standalone ESXi server or
+    * At least one oVirt Cluster or locally-installed host

-    * vCenter Server with at least one ESXi server
+    * oVirt/RHV engine with at least one host

 * Access / Credentials

-    * Ansible (or the target server) must have network access to the either vCenter server or the ESXi server
+    * Ansible (or the target server) must have network access to the either the engine server

-    * Username and Password for vCenter or ESXi server
+    * Username and Password for oVirt/RHV engine admin

-    * Hosts in the ESXi cluster must have access to the datastore that the template resides on.
+    * Hosts in the oVirt/RHV cluster must have access to the storage domain that the template resides on.

 Caveats
 =======

-- All variable names and RHV object names are case sensitive.
+- All variable names and oVirt object names are case sensitive.
 - You need to use Python 2.7.9 version in order to use ``validate_certs`` option, as this version is capable of changing the SSL verification behaviours.